Fitzwilliam Museum,

 Black line drawing, with red, yellow and grey paint

-Two pet monkeys wearing belts are shown on these flakes.
-It is not clear whether specific stories
+Two monkeys wearing belts or ribbons are shown on the two flakes below.
+It is not possible to establish

-sketchily painted, his face is human and he wears a tiered male wig.
-His human aspect might refer
+over his shoulder.
+He is sketchily painted, his face is human and he wears a tiered male wig.
+His human

-to the mischievous behaviour of a child.
-In the other scene, a monkey drawn in considerably more
+aspect might refer to the mischievous behaviour of a child.

 E.GA.4290.1943.